-A 2006 study from the University of Rochester found that specific plantar fascia stretching exercises helped to improve pain and function in people suffering with chronic plantar fasciitis.
-These plantar fasiciitis stretches for heel pain were found to be more effective than the traditionally recommended achilles tendon or calf muscle stretches.
+A 2006 study from the University of Rochester found that specific plantar fascia stretches and exercises helped to improve heel pain and function in people suffering from chronic plantar fasciitis.
+These plantar fasiciitis stretches for heel pain were found to be more effective than the traditionally recommended Achilles tendon or calf muscle stretches.

 After 8 weeks, both groups of patients were questioned on changes in their plantar fascia pain.
 The group of patients that performed the plantar fascia cross-friction massage had better improvement of their heel pain compared to the group that performed the traditional Achilles’ tendon stretches.
 After 8 weeks, the Achilles’ tendon stretching group was instructed on how to perform the cross-friction massage technique and both patient groups were then followed for the next two years.

 The researchers found that both the original cross-friction foot massage and the Achilles’ tendon stretching group that subsequently performed the plantar fascia cross-friction massage group continued to have improvement and lessening of their heel pain.
 In fact, most of the patients reported that they had the most significant improvement of their heel and plantar fascia pain within the first six months of starting the exercises.